 Chief of Pediatrics Vermont Children's Hospital

-Across the medical center campus and throughout the region, researchers in each of the 16 academic departments are discovering new knowledge about disease and wellness.
-In addition, well-funded collaborative programs in areas such as cancer, cardiovascular disease, lung disease, neurobiology, and immunobiology and infectious disease bring together researchers from across many disciplines to address some of the most challenging issues in health care today.
+Across the Main Campus and throughout the region, researchers in each of the 15 academic departments are discovering new knowledge about disease and wellness.
+In addition, well-funded collaborative programs in areas such as cancer, cardiovascular disease, lung disease, neurobiology, immunobiology and infectious disease bring together researchers from across many disciplines to address some of the most challenging issues in health care today.